shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

     time_unit="us",  # set to one of ("auto", "s", "ms", "us", or "ns") to force plot units )
 ```

+This automates the whole process and creates a nice plot of the relative performance of the supplied function which you can see in the figure below.

 {{< figure src="perf.png" title="**Performance of various computation methods for L2-norm calculation**" >}}

-This automates the whole process and creates a nice plot of the relative performance of the supplied function which you can see in the figure below.
-Some interesting takeaways from the te results are:
+Some interesting takeaways from the results are:
   1. The native python implementation is the slowest (Not Surprising)
   2. Numba is a powerful just-in-time compiler than can make your functions many times quicker.
-The *'jitted'* function is somewhere between 1 nd 2 orders of magnitude quicker than the native `python` code.
-50-100x faster for one line of code more!
+The *jitted* function is somewhere between 1 and 2 orders of magnitude quicker than the native `python` code. **50-100x faster** for one line of code more!
   3. As the array size increase, the `Numba` and `NumPy` solutions converge to the same results suggesting th code is being compiled to the same machine code. `NumPy` is slower for the smaller array sizes due to the overhead related to the `NumPy` function such as various implementation options and error checking.
 This overhead is large for the small array sizes but disappears for arrays above about several thousand rows in this.
 This is worth bearing in mind if you will only be working on small datasets.

 Although, I'm using a specific package for my benchmarking, it's really just automating the process of using `timeit`.